 “People find that the speed they get is nothing like the speed that is advertised and nothing like the speed that their neighbours who live significantly closer to the cabinet get.”

 Bad broadband hurts businesses big and small

 UK businesses suffer from poor quality broadband just the same as home owners and renters: is there a service available full stop, and does it deliver what I need it to?

 Matt Warman notes: “While the approach for a long time has been to say, ‘You can pay for your own tailored rollout’, we’re now at a stage where in practice it is people that don’t have a good enough service are being asked to pay.

 “I’ve had lots of businesses being asked to pay hundreds of thousands of pounds…that makes it fundamentally less attractive to do business in areas like parts of my constituency [in Skegness, Lincolshire and East of England] where there just isn’t the infrastructure.
-These days just as you wouldn’t set up your small business somewhere without a road, and you certainly wouldn’t set it up somewhere without a broadband connection.”
+Just as you wouldn’t set up your small business somewhere without a road, you certainly wouldn’t set it up somewhere without a broadband connection.”

 Sites like ours that show you the best broadband deals available on the market right now, adding in all the hidden costs, are vital, says Matt Warman.

 “Sites like BroadbandDeals.co.uk and the media in general need to keep banging the drum on this issue because we know it matters to consumers and by applying that kind of pressure we are going to encourage companies to go beyond the bare minimum.